 Unfortunately, commodities themselves are unpredictable by their very nature.
 Crops go bad.
 The weather changes.
 Macroeconomic policies shift.
 Alternatives to things like copper are found.
 Ownership, storage, and transportation of commodities increase costs.

 Stock ownership is a claim on a company’s future earnings.
 A bond is a contractual obligation between a lender and a borrower, with interest payments going from the latter to the former.
 Ownership of a commodity is not value-producing; it involves no earnings or cash flow and is simply a bet on production and/or consumption at that time.
 A ton of copper will still be a ton of copper 10 years from now, and it pays no dividends or interest.

-Commodities are obviously useful to your everyday life, but not as an investment in securities markets.
+Commodities are obviously useful to your everyday life, but not so much as an investment in securities markets.
+Cash flow drives returns.
 Think of owning a commodities fund as just paying for their storage somewhere.
 With technological advances, we would expect commodity prices to fall or stay flat over the long term.

 Essentially, even in inflationary environments, investors have historically been better off over the long term holding just about anything other than commodities.
 And we now have assets like REITs, TIPS, etc. as alternatives.
 Even a narrow gold fund should be a better choice than broad commodities.
 Commodities may offer a tiny diversification benefit to lower volatility and risk, but we still want our diversifiers to have positive future expected returns.
 Moreover, commodities tend to become much more correlated with stocks at precisely the time we want to rely on them – during stock crashes.